Is God Unfair?

 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”
 Luke 12:47-48 NIV

 We are held accountable by God for what we know spiritually.
 When we know but do it not, that is sin.
 Are we to revel in any superior knowledge, holding it over others as if we, ourselves, gained it rather than it being of God’s choosing?
-Would God allow any son He called to enter into His highest calling, to be among the kingdom priests destined to change the world, to rule and reign with Him, if that person had one speck of “I’m better than, superior to, closer to God, more in the know, than you?”
+That is sin as well.
+Would God allow any son He called to enter into His highest calling, to be among the kingdom priests destined to change the world, to rule and reign with Him, if that person had one speck of a superior attitude, thinking “I’m better than, superior to, closer to God, more in the know, than you?”

-In Revelation, we see just how important those qualifying for the highest calling are.
-When the enemy of God’s people makes war against the saints, Jesus and all those who have qualified go to war spiritually, together:
+In Revelation, we see just how significant the calling and the cost is for the overcomers.
+There is much required of those who have their hearts set on qualifying for this highest calling.
+Priest-kings are the servants of all.
+When the enemy of God’s people makes war against the saints, Jesus and all those who have qualified, go to war spiritually, together:

 “But I also want you to think about how this keeps your significance from getting blown up into self-importance.
 For no matter how significant you are, it is only because of what you are a part of.
 An enormous eye or a gigantic hand wouldn’t be a body, but a monster.